confluentinc/ksqldb-recipes/docs/predictive-analytics/next-best-offer/index.md

 ---
 seo:
   title: Next Best Offer - Anticipating Your Customer's Needs
-  description: This recipe demonstrates how to use ksqlDB to present relevant offers to your custmers from a banking perspective.
+  description: This recipe demonstrates how to use ksqlDB to present relevant offers to your customers from a banking perspective.
 ---

 # Next Best Offer - Anticipating Your Customer's Needs